simongarland/vim/contrib/simon/vim/readme.txt

 Vim Support for kdb+

-Copy the files in the <vim> subdirectory to your vim home directory (probably $HOME/.vim except on window - there who knows …)
+Copy the files in the <vim> subdirectory to your vim home directory (probably $HOME/.vim except on windows - there who knows …)

 If you already have a filetype.vim then just insert the additional k & q lines.